 Syntax Description ip-address IP address of the remote system.
-Up to 64 alphanumeric characters. hostname Hostname of the remote system.
-Up to 64 alphanumeric characters. port number (Optional) Indicates the port number of the remote host.
+Up to 64 alphanumeric characters. hostname Hostname of the rer Hostname of the remote system.
+Up to 64 alphanumeric characters. port number (O (Optional) Indicates the port number of the remote host.
 From 0 to 65,535.